hartsfield/entersoftdev/README.md

-# Enterprise Web Applications: A Model For Production and CI/CD with the `bolt architecture`
+# Enterprise Web Applications: A Model For Production & CICD with the `bolt architecture`

 How do enterprise software engineers continuously integrate and deploy production-ready web applications?
 Herein is described a CICD workflow model